patriciagomezbello/AzOpenaiBackend/CONTRIBUTING.md

 ## We Develop with Gitlab
 We use gitlab to host code, to track issues and feature requests, as well as accept merge requests.

-## We Use [Gitlab Issues]
+## We Use Gitlab Issues
-Merge Requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Merge Requests are the best way to propose changes to the codebase.

 ## All code changes happen through merge requests
 Merge requests are the best way to propose changes to the codebase.
 We actively welcome your merge requests: